Dream-Team-Pro/Udacity-Project2-Build-a-Storefront-Backend/README.md

 CREATE DATABASE storedev;
 CREATE DATABASE storetest;
 ````
-when you want to test this project in Authentication Please put this Token in bearer auth:
+when you want to use this project in Authentication Please put this Token in bearer auth:
 ``
 Bearer Token:
 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJmaXJzdG5hbWUiOiJtb2hhbWVkIiwicGFzc3dvcmQiOjEyMywiaWF0IjoxNjU2NTI1NjE2fQ.OjGi62sChnVlLJGva6AR3STD0EmCs8GovKjZxPVBGko
 ``
+**when you test ths project feel free to write the below command
+  because the project creates all tables in Database Test then after completed all tests you, all tables will be dropped **
+write command: npm run test

 **add dummy data in storedev datatbase like:**
 you can put these dummy datas by using application statements in routes I mentioned it to use this project in the following statements: